Back to Glossary

 Alternative credit scoring as an innovative way of assessing borrowers

-To expand the limited capabilities of traditional credit scoring, modern digital scoring systems provide credit scores based on alternative data.
+To expand the limited capabilities of traditional credit scoring, modern digital scoring systems provide credit scores enriched with alternative credit data, offering a more complete picture of borrower risk.

 Ready to chat?